WymA/wym/README.md

 ## Then...

-Folk if you like it.
+Star if you like it.